jayoza198/7-days-of-python/README.md

   - For

 ## Day 2
-- Deep dive into dictonaries
+- Deep dive into dictionaries
 - Learned about lists
 - Discovered about scope variables
 - Used and understood global variables